marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ## Power State Set

-The Energy Object contains a Power State Set attribute that represents the set of Power States a device or component supports.
+The Energy Object contains a Power State Set attribute that represents a set of Power States a device or component supports.

 A Power State describes a condition or mode of a device or component.
 While Power States are typically used for control, they may be used